bissi1/bissi1.github.io/index.md

 My research centers on ***data-driven decision-making under uncertainty***, with a particular focus on discrete stochastic optimization models.
 From formulating these models to developing novel algorithms and real-world applications, I advance mathematical decision-making in complex and uncertain environments.
 Stay turned for my upcoming book, to be published by Springer, on this subject!

-My research has been funded by, among others, the German Research Foundation (DFG), the Horizon 2020 program, and the US Department of Energy's LDRD program (see left). <a href="/research/" style="text-decoration: none;">Explore My Research →</a>
+My research has been funded by, among others, the German Research Foundation (DFG), the Horizon 2020 program, and the US Department of Energy's LDRD program. <a href="/research/" style="text-decoration: none;">Explore My Research →</a>

 ### Latest News